Why The Brodeur Law Firm?

-Our firm concentrates in criminal defense and we represent criminal defendants and petitioners at all stages of proceedings, including bond/bail/arraignments, plea negotiations, pre-trial diversionary programs, trials, sentencing, and post-conviction matters.
+Our firm concentrates in criminal defense and represents criminal defendants and petitioners at all stages of proceedings, including bond/bail/arraignments, plea negotiations, pre-trial diversionary programs, trials, sentencing, and post-conviction matters.

-We utilize a team approach to client-centered representation that is backed by more than a century and a half of combined post-conviction and criminal law experience.
+We utilize a team approach to client-centered representation.
 We love what we do and our clients reap the benefits.

-Our firm is perhaps the largest criminal defense firm based in Southeastern Connecticut.
-All attorneys at the firm practice criminal law and we have more than 100 years of combined experience.
-We defend against everything from DUI/DWI, motor vehicle, and misdemeanors, to class A felonies such as murder with special circumstances, carrying the potential for life imprisonment.
+All attorneys at the firm practice criminal law and we have decades of combined experience.
+We defend against everything from DUI/DWI, motor vehicle, and misdemeanors, to felonies.

 We are cognizant of and sensitive to the potential impact that a criminal case can have on our clients.
 As a result, we utilize every opportunity to obtain the most beneficial resolution possible for each client.
 And, because we have extensive post-conviction experience we anticipate the potential impact of the events in the trial court on future proceedings.

 Challenging the decision of a lower court is a complex process.
 It begins with an examination of the record, which is followed by issue identification, research, brief writing and, ultimately, oral argument before the Court.
 We have familiarity with the specialized procedures involved with the appellate process.
-Our attorneys have more than 75 years of combined experience handling appeals in both civil (habeas) and criminal (direct) cases.
+Our attorneys have decades of combined experience handling appeals in both civil (habeas) and criminal (direct) cases.

 WRITS OF HABEAS CORPUS